Mitsunohana/Mitsunohana/README.md

 - 👋 Hi, I’m Cloudel Laureta
-- 👀 I’m interested in data analytics, web development and game development
+- 👀 I’m interested in web development
 - 📫 You can contact me through email: lauretacloudel1@gmail.com or through my LinkedIn profile: https://www.linkedin.com/in/cloudel-laureta-a6128825a/

 <!---